-Yagi focused on the creation of “objets” — neither pure sculpture nor simply vessels.
-In 1954 at the Form Gallery, Tokyo, he exhibited his now iconic work, “Mr. Zamsa’s Walk,” which marked his radical repositioning of the potter’s wheel as a mere mechanical tool instead of the determining factor in the forming process.
-However, like his Sodeisha colleagues, Yagi began with utilitarian vessels inspired by modern Western art.
-In 1962, together with Yamada Hikaru, he established Mon Kobo (“Corner Workshop”), in which Yamada was responsible for the functional forms and Yagi, for the surface patterning.
+Yagi focused on the creation of “objects” — neither pure sculpture nor simply vessels.
+In 1954 at the Form Gallery in Tokyo, he exhibited his now iconic work “Mr. Zamsa’s Walk,” which marked his radical repositioning of the potter’s wheel as a mere mechanical tool instead of the determining factor in the forming process.
+However, like his Sōdeisha colleagues, Yagi began with utilitarian vessels inspired by modern Western art.
+In 1962, together with Yamada Hikaru, he established Mon Kōbō (“Corner Workshop”), in which Yamada was responsible for the functional forms and Yagi for the surface patterning.

-With broad interests in poetry, music and photography, and known for his sarcastic wit and intellect, Yagi inevitably became Sodeisha’s spokesman.
-Over time, as its central figure, Yagi also assumed the mantle of standard-bearer for contemporary ceramic art in postwar Japan.
+With broad interests in poetry, music, and photography and known for his sarcastic wit and intellect, Yagi inevitably became Sōdeisha’s spokesman.
+Over time, as its central figure Yagi also assumed the mantle of standard-bearer for contemporary ceramic art in postwar Japan.

 Smoke-glazed sculpture of orb with bisecting square insertion